GRE Practice Test Papers

 Option a – 6,40,000

-Mr. Pritam Monga executed a will for Rs.
-35,00,000 in the name of his two daughters aged 8 1/2 and 16 such that they might get equal amounts when each of them attained the age of 21 years.
-It was desired that this amount must be invested at 10% p.a. simple interest.
-How many lakhs of Rupees did the elder daughter get at the time of the execution of the will?
+Mr. Pritam Monga bequeathed ₹35,00,000 to his two daughters aged 8½ and 16, with the condition that they receive equal amounts on reaching 21 years of age.
+If the funds were to be invested at 10% p.a. simple interest, how many lakhs of rupees did the elder daughter receive at the time of the will?

 (a) 17.5